 We will share information with the high school, or other setting the pupil is moving to.
+We will agree with parents and pupils which information will be shared as part of this.

 Extra transition days may be included prior to the whole school transition day to a new school to support pupils who need a more phased transition.